Gerald R. Ford School of Public Policy 2010 Commencement

 Paid parking is available in a number of public lots around town as well.
 The public parking structures closest to the Rackham Auditorium are the Maynard Street and the Liberty Square structures.
 For a map of Ann Arbor public parking structures please visit http://www.a2dda.org/about-the-dda/dda-projects-impacts/transportation/#walking

 Diploma Information: In order to receive a diploma, students MUST apply to graduate through Wolverine Access.
 Diplomas are mailed approximately 8-12 weeks after graduation to the address specified by the student when he/she applies to graduate online through Wolverine Access.
 Students who have a hold (financial or other) on their account will not receive a diploma until the hold has been resolved.
 PhD graduates attending the Rackham Graduate Exercises will receive their diplomas at the program.

-For more information about diplomas, or to order additional copies of a diploma, please visit www.umich.edu/~regoff and search for ‘diploma’.
+For more information about diplomas, or to order additional copies of a diploma, please visit the Office of the Registrar and search for 'diploma'.

 Graduates participating in any University of Michigan commencement ceremony must wear academic attire.
 Masters and PhD students are responsible for purchasing a robe, hat, tassel, and academic hood.
 The color of the hood for public policy is teal.
 Undergraduate students are responsible for purchasing a robe, hat, and tassel.
 These items are available at the Michigan Union Bookstore or Michigan Book and Supply.

 Day of Commencement